sgolebiewski-intel/openvino-docs/pages/documentation/model-optimization-guide/post-training-model-optimization/post-training-optimization-tool-faq.rst

 #.
 Try quantization using Python API of the Post-training Optimization Tool.
 For
    more details see :ref:`Quantizing Model <optim_perf__def_quantization>`.

 #.
-If you consider command-line usage only refer to Accuracy Checker documentation
+If you consider command-line usage only refer to `Accuracy Checker <https://docs.openvinotoolkit.org/latest/omz_tools_accuracy_checker.html>`__
-   to create the Accuracy Checker configuration file, and try to find the configuration file for your model among the ones available in the Accuracy Checker examples.
+   documentation to create the Accuracy Checker configuration file, and try to find the configuration file for your model among the ones available in the Accuracy Checker examples.

 #.
 An alternative way is to quantize the model in the
-   `Simplified mode <#ref pot_docs_simplified_mode>`__ but you will not be able to measure the accuracy.
+   :ref:`Simplified mode <optim_perf__pot_simplified>` but you will not be able to measure the accuracy.

 .. _tradeoff: